What is the Community Engagement Forum?

-The Partnership Board meeting is where funding applications are discussed and necessary decisions are made for the furtherance of forum business.
-The Partnership Board is made up of District Councillors, Parish Councillors and co-opted members of the community.
+The Partnership Board meeting is where funding applications are discussed and the direction of the CEF is discussed.
+The Partnership Board is made up of district councillors, parish councillors and co-opted members of the community.

 What is the Community Fund?

-Each CEF receives an annual budget that it can distribute to groups and organisations within its own CEF area.
-There are two types of funding available; grant funding and project funding.
+Each CEF receives an annual budget that it can distribute to groups and organisations within its own area.
+There are two types of funding available: grant and project funding.
 The Allocation of Funding Framework can help you decide if you can apply, and what type of grant you can apply for.

 How often do CEFs meet?

-CEFs will meet no less than 4 times in a year the timetable for each CEF will be decided by their Partnership Board and all dates will be published on our website.
+CEFs will meet no less than four times in a year - all the dates are published on our website.

 How often can organisations apply?

-If an organisation is unsuccessful in their application for funding they are welcome to re-submit an application at any subsequent CEF meetings.
+If an organisation is unsuccessful in their application for funding they are welcome to re-submit an application at any future CEF meetings.

 What sort of projects will be funded?

-Each CEF will develop their own Community Development Plan (CDP) which will focus on areas of priority for that community.
-Applications for funding must show that they meet one or more of the objectives on that CEF’s CDP.
+Each CEF will develop their own Community Development Plan (CDP) which will focus on areas of priority for their own community.
+Applications for funding must show that they meet one or more of the objectives on that CEF’s Plan.
 It must also show it has community support e.g. by giving evidence of discussions and consultations with local stakeholders.